Lance Corporal Jones: Fictional biography

 During his service on the Western Front, he says that he was known as the Mad Bomber, due to his inclination to throw grenades madly.
-He was invalided out of the army in 1915 because of his poor eyesight.
+He was invalided out of the army in 1915 because of his poor eyesight, as he said in the first episode "The Man and the Hour". Ιn the same episode he mentions that the last 14 years of his career he was a Lance Corporal.
+So it means that he was promoted to this rank in 1901, after the Boer War.
 He also claims that he once formed part of a Guard of Honour for Queen Victoria.
 During the episode "Battle of the Giants!"
 Jones gets an attack of malaria, which he probably picked up during his service in Africa.
 Despite his advanced age, Jones reveals that both his parents are still alive and well.
 It is also stated in the episode "Room at the Bottom", that Jones is a member of the Royal Antediluvian Order of Buffaloes.

 At the outbreak of the Second World War, Jones was working as the town butcher.
 (The address of his shop was mentioned in the episode "A Brush with the Law" as being 19 High Street, Walmington-on-Sea.)
 He was so keen to join the Local Defence Volunteers that, despite his age (70), Captain Mainwaring instantly appointed him as the platoon's lance corporal.
 However, it is suggested that Jones' ability to provide off-the-ration meat may have had rather more to do with this decision than his physical and mental abilities, which were declining somewhat due to his age.
 His vision, for example, was so poor that when signing up for duty, he initially signed the table instead of the form.

 In many episodes, Jones fondly recalls his participation in the Battle of Omdurman in the Sudan, facing the "Fuzzy Wuzzies" under the command of General Kitchener.
 As an aged veteran, he is extremely fond of bayonet warfare ("the cold steel"), and usually meets any queries about this with the assertion that "they don't like it up 'em!", a phrase which writer Jimmy Perry remembered an old campaigner using, during his own service in the Home Guard.